-Monitoring workstations and desktops can be desired for a number of reasons including compliance with PCI-DSS.
-As part of the comprehensive CimTrak product line, CimTrak for Workstations/Desktops ensures the integrity, security, and compliance of these machines.
+Monitoring workstations and desktops can be necessary for a number of reasons, including mitigating security risks and compliance with PCI-DSS, CMMC, and many others.
+As part of the comprehensive CimTrak product line, CimTrak for Workstations/Desktops ensures the integrity, security, and compliance of these machines on a continuous basis.

-CimTrak gives you deep insight to changes that are occurring on your servers.
+CimTrak gives you deep forensic insight into changes that are occurring on your workstaions.
 By letting you know “who” made a change, “what” exactly changed, and “when” it changed, users get actionable information, not just an alert that requires time-consuming, manual effort to investigate.
-Users can even drill-down further and get a side-by-side comparison of what a particular file looked like pre-change vs. post-change and zero in on exactly what changed.
-This extraordinary level of detail saves already stretched IT staff time, money, and frustration by getting to the root of changes.
+Users can drill down further and get a side-by-side comparison of what a particular file, configuration, schema, etc. looked like pre-change vs. post-change and zero in on exactly what changed.
+This extraordinary level of detail saves already stretched IT staff time, money, and frustration by getting to the root of the problem.

 CimTrak’s unique architecture gives it the unprecedented ability to go beyond simply change detection.
-Various modes of operation including “update baseline,”deny rights,” and “restore” give users extreme versatility unlike any other solution.
+Various modes of operation including “update baseline,” deny rights,” and “restore” give users extreme versatility, unlike any other solution in the market.